suyu-emu/suyu-v0.0.4/tools/cpm/README.md

 These modify the CPM cache or cpmfiles.
 Each allows you to input all the packages to act on, as well as a `<scriptname>-all.sh` that acts upon all available packages.

-For the update and hash scripts, set `UPDATE=true` to update the cpmfile with the new version or hash.
-Beware: if the hash is `cf83e1357...` that means you got a 404 error!
+Beware: if a hash is `cf83e1357...` that means you got a 404 error!

 - `fetch.sh`: Prefetch a package according to its cpmfile definition
     * Packages are fetched to the `.cache/cpm` directory by default, following the CPMUtil default.